goToMain/libosdp/CONTRIBUTING.md

   - Submitting a fix
   - Proposing new features

-## We Develop with Github
+## We Develop with GitHub

-We use github to host code, to track issues and feature requests, as well as accept contributions in the form of pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept contributions in the from of pull requests.

 You start off by creating a fork of goToMain/libosdp to <your-username>/libosdp and then clone from your fork (or add another remote to existing clone).
 After that, you can create a branch from master and make your code changes there and push your changed to origin (if you added a remote earlier, then to that remote).
-Now when you visit github page for <your-username>/libosdp, you should see an option to raise a pull requst to goToMain/libosdp.
+Now when you visit the GitHub page for <your-username>/libosdp, you should see an option to raise a pull request to goToMain/libosdp.

-You can read more about github development work flow [here][1] and
+You can read more about GitHub development work flow [here][1] and

 ## Any contributions you make will be under the project's license